Thanksgiving (United States): Native American harvest festivals and Thanksgiving traditions

 The perception of Thanksgiving among Native Americans is not, however, universally negative and some do celebrate the holiday.
 Tim Giago (Oglala Lakota, 1934–2022), founder of the Native American Journalists Association, sought to reconcile Thanksgiving with Native American fall harvest celebrations.
 He compares Thanksgiving to "wopila", a thanks-giving celebration practiced by Native Americans of the Great Plains.
 He wrote in The Huffington Post: "The idea of a day of Thanksgiving has been a part of the Native American landscape for centuries.
 The fact that it is also a national holiday for all Americans blends in perfectly with Native American traditions."
 He also shares personal anecdotes of Native American families coming together to celebrate Thanksgiving.

 Oneida participation in commercial Thanksgiving parade

 Members of the Oneida Indian Nation marched in the 2010 Macy's Thanksgiving Day Parade with a float called "The True Spirit of Thanksgiving" and have done so every year since.

 Blamesgiving

 In the early part of the 20th century, the American Association for the Advancement of Atheism (4A) opposed the celebration of Thanksgiving Day, offering an alternative observance called Blamegiving Day, which was in their eyes, "a protest against Divine negligence, to be observed each year on Thanksgiving Day, on the assumption, for the day only, that God exists".
-Citing their view of the separation of church and state, some atheists in recent times have particularly criticized the annual recitation of Thanksgiving proclamations by the President of the United States, because these proclamations often revolve around the theme of giving thanks to God.
+Citing their view of the separation of church and state, some atheists have particularly criticized the annual recitation of Thanksgiving proclamations by the President of the United States in recent times, because these proclamations often revolve around the theme of giving thanks to God.